Frequently Asked Questions

 How many sessions will I need?

 There is no set number of sessions.
 You are an individual and the number of sessions will depend on your needs.
-In general, a specific issue with a short history may be resolved fairly shortly, for example in 10 to 20 sessions.
-However, a less specific issue with a long history for example "I always seem to choose the wrong partner" may need a longer time period to work through.
+In general, a specific issue with a short history may be resolved fairly shortly, for example in 6 to 8 sessions.
+However, a less specific issue with a long history for example "I always feel I'm not quite good enough" may need a longer time period to work through.
 You are in control of the number of sessions and I firmly believe that you will know when you are ready to end therapy.

 Will I become dependant on therapy?